dinith95/CodingBook/devops/kubernates/kubectl-commands.md

 # Kubectl commands
+## auth

+### can-i
+- shows whether you have the permission to perform the action
+- example : `kubectl auth can-i delete pods/<resource-name>`  , <resource-name> is not specified it means all the resources

+> check for another user
+- admin privilege is required.
+- add the chunk `--as <user-name>` to the above command

 ## Get

 - retrieves the resources
 - command ```kubectl get <resource-type>```
 - the output type can be based on the [output-formats](#output-formats----o)

+### namespace
+- namespace should be defined if not namespace set as default namespace will be used

+> get items in all namespaces
+- use the commadn `--all-namespaces`

 ### Arguments